 Step 1: DIY Time

-The main element of the ScrOG LST autoflower method is the screen.
+The main element of the ScrOG autoflower method is the screen.
 This supports your plants as they grow, so it must be able to bear some weight and be sturdy.
 A screen may be made from various materials to suit your budget and setup.

 Some growers make a square wooden frame and then run string across it to make the screen.
 The screen is then installed one of two ways.
 Either supported from below or suspended from above.